Kamali22004796/GCD-of-two-numbers/README.md

 1. Define a function.
 2. Get the two numbers from the user.
 3. Compare the two values, to find the smaller number.
-4. Use for() and if() loop to find the GCD of the two numbers.
+4. Use for() and if() loop to fcondsind the GCD of the two numbers.

 ## Program:
 ```
 /*
 Program to find the gcd of two number using function.
-Developed by:
+Developed by: kamali.E
-RegisterNumber:
+RegisterNumber:22004796
 */
 ```